The Celtic Revival: Afterglow (8)

 The fear of the LORD is clean, enduring forever;

 The judgments of the LORD are true and righteous altogether.

 We sense in these litanies from the period just after the Celtic Revival a sincere longing for the Lord.
 The writers were seeking that acute sense of God’s Presence that seemed in many ways to be everywhere encountered in previous generations, but was now less evident.
 Here our writer appeals to the Lord to make Himself known by two paths of “intelligence” – the law of nature and the Word of God.
 Our writer was obviously acquainted with both paths, and with those who had intelligence in each.

 Eternal life consists in knowing God and Jesus Christ, Whom He has sent (Jn.
 17.3).
 We don’t have to cast about in the darkness, seeking this way and that to gain the intelligence we need for knowing God.
 He is pleased to reveal Himself and His will along two paths – Scripture and creation.

 The Scriptures of the Old and New Testaments are the primary path to the knowledge of God.
-These 66 books contain widely-different themes, structures, and genre, yet all contribute to the same story of the glory of God in Jesus Christ.
+These 66 books contain widely-different themes, structures, and genre, and they were written over a period of some 1500 years; yet all contribute to the same story of the glory of God in Jesus Christ.

 The lesser path to the knowledge of God is found in creation, including works of culture by human beings as the image-bearers of God.
 God reveals Himself in such works to all who delight in them and seek Him earnestly there.